Deploy Logistics Operational Dashboards using DataPane

 How many different cities do I need to deliver per day?

-The number of cities delivered is impacted your workload for transportation management.
+The number of cities delivered impacts your workload for transportation management.

 Insights